Pundit likens Carson to Wu-Tang Clan rapper

 The panel further descended into laughter when Hill went on to scoff at the notion that Carson's experience as a resident in public housing was a qualification for leading a large government agency.

-"Coming out of public housing doesn't make you qualified to run public housing," said Lamont, as CNN's Don Lemon and panelists continued to chuckle.
-"By that logic half of black America should be the head of HUD."
+"Coming out of public housing doesn't make you qualified to run public housing," said Hill, as CNN's Don Lemon and panelists continued to chuckle.
+"By that logic, half of black America should be the head of HUD."

+Tuesday, Carson spokesman Armstrong Williams tweeted that the nominee never lived in public housing, but grew up around many who utilized housing programs.

-Lamont's argument also drew some fire from fellow panelists.
+Hill's argument also drew some fire from fellow panelists.

 "I do think leadership skills are transferable though," said CNN's Brian Stelter.
 "That part I would disagree with."